 Heyman Center for the Humanities Public Humanities Fellowship in Partnership with the New York Council for the Humanities

-The Public Humanities Fellowship was developed in partnership by the Heyman Center for the Humanities and the New York Council for the Humanities to bring humanities scholarship into the public realm, to encourage emerging humanities scholars to conceive of their work in relation to the public sphere, to develop skills for doing so, and to strengthen the community of the public humanities in New York State.
+The Public Humanities Fellowship was developed by the New York Council for the Humanities in partnership with university humanities centers at Columbia, Cornell, CUNY, NYU, Syracuse, and the State University of New York at Buffalo and Stony Brook to bring humanities scholarship into the public realm, to encourage humanities graduate students to conceive of their work in relation to the public sphere and to explore the public dimensions of their scholarship in partnership with community organizations serving pubic audiences throughout New York State.
 The yearlong Fellowship provides training in the methods and approaches of public scholarship and supports the work of Fellows in exploring the public dimensions of their own scholarship in partnership with a community organization that serves public audiences.
 The 2013-2014 Public Humanities Fellow is Max Hayward.
 For more information on the Public Humanities Fellowship, including applicant information, please contact New York Council for the Humanities Program Officer, Leah Nahmias at [email protected]